My First Photo Book by Clemmie Telford

 Anyway, back to the photo books.
 I’d also like to do one based on the colours of the rainbow.
 I imagine using different images from our day-to-day life to represent the different colours.
 For example Peckham Rye Park, where we spend most weekends, could bring-to-life the green page.
 Maybe I could be the ‘pink’ page, donning a few of fave fuchsia clothes.
 And of course classic rubber duck, bobbing around at bath time, for the ‘yellow’.

 Another idea was a ‘Body Parts Book’, which would be a fun one to create with Bertie and Woody.
 I’m imagining grubby knees for one page.
 And cheeky faces to show ‘tongue’ on the other.
 Maybe my famously tiny ears could make an appearance too?
 And Ben’s ‘famously green eyes’ (his words not mine).
 Either way it would be a good activity to do together, they love being able to take snaps on my phone.
 And, having used the Photobox website myself, they could probably do the ‘making bit’ too.

 “I managed to make my mine whilst jiggling a baby in a sling.”

-See, once you started not only is there tons possibilities for the content, the major win is that it’s genuinely really easy too.
-Just upload your snaps (or get them from your social media) then drag and drop them a variety of different layouts.
-There’s the options to choose from a variety of coloured backgrounds and add words too.
+See, once you start not only are there tons of possibilities for the content, the major win is that it’s genuinely really easy too.
+Just upload your snaps (or get them from your social media) then drag and drop them in a variety of different layouts.
+There’s the option to choose from a variety of coloured backgrounds and add words too.